cnuernber/charred/README.md

 performance writing of json objects.
 The returned functions are safe to use in multithreaded contexts.

 The system is overall tuned for large files.
 Small files or input streams should be setup with `:async?` false and smaller `:bufsize` arguments such as 8192 as there is no gain for async loading when the file/stream is smaller than 1MB.
 For smaller streams slurping into strings in an offline threadpool will lead to the highest performance.
+For a particular file size if you know you are going to parse many of these then you should gridsearch `:bufsize` and `:async?` as that is a tuning pathway that I haven't put a ton of time into.
+In general the system is tuned towards larger files as that is when performance really does matter.

+All the parsing systems have mutable options.
+These can be somewhat faster and it is interesting to look at the tradeoffs involved.
+Parsing a csv using the raw supplier interface is a bit faster than using the Clojure sequence pathway into persistent vectors and it probably doesn't really change your consume pathway so it may be worth trying it.

 ## Development